Befaqul Madarisil Arabia Bangladesh: Objectives and functions

 The board was founded to assure a standardized curriculum and to provide centralized examination.
 Membership with the board is voluntary, though required for degree accreditation by the Befaqul Madaris.

-The main functions of the federation are: registration of Madrasahs, creation of syllabus, checking standard of education, arrangement of examination and issuance of degrees.
+The main functions of the federation are: registration of Madrasas, creation of syllabus, checking standard of education, arrangement of examination and issuance of degrees.

 Notable institutions

 The following are some of the notable Qawmi Madrasahs in Bangladesh: